-The effects that I got from this Raider Kush strain were mostly cerebral, I was still somewhat functional and no couch glue.
-This “high” lasted long, over an hour, and they were heavy.
-Sometimes you can kinda feel how strong the weed is as you inhale it, that’s what happened here.
+The effects that I got from smoking this Raider Kush strain were mostly cerebral; I was still somewhat functional and no couch glue.
+This “high” lasted long, over an hour, and it was heavy.
+Sometimes you can kinda feel how strong the weed is as you inhale it; that’s what happened here.
 I tried this out by myself and with company, and I enjoyed it more with somebody else.
-A tiny bit of paranoia and anxiety creeped up, nothing crazy but it was still there when consumed alone.
+A tiny bit of paranoia and anxiety crept up, nothing crazy, but it was still there when consumed alone.

 This Raider Kush experience was above average for me.
 I would recommend this strain to everyday consumers, but I’m not too sure about beginners.
 This is one of those cultivars that may make someone that’s not used to getting high get anxious or paranoid.
 I’m starting to feel like Riff is making a name for themselves, slowly but surely.
 If they stay consistent, they’ll be able to be around for a while.
 If you’ve tried out some Raider Kush, let me know what you think of it in the comments below.